William Kidston: Ascent into Parliament

 The unionists' defeat at the hands of the government prompted the labour movement to aim for political representation in the Parliament of Queensland.
 The Australian Labour Federation (ALF) sought to repeal the antiquated anti-striking laws that had been used against the strikers.
 Kidston wrote a poem, entitled The Ballot is the Thing, in support of the unionists' goals.
 Kidston became the main ALF figure in Rockhampton and campaigned for electoral reform – abolition of plural voting, and extension of the franchise.
 In addition to the cause of the labour movement, Kidston also supported the separatist organisations in Rockhampton that sought to make Central Queensland a separate colony.
 Kidston stood unsuccessfully as a separatist candidate for Rockhampton in 1893.
 In the elections of 1896 he was elected as an endorsed Labor candidate.

 In Parliament, Kidston began agitating for a broad coalition of progressive elements to defeat the conservative "Continuous Ministry" now led by Hugh Nelson and achieve electoral reform.
 Such overtures met with little enthusiasm from either the Labor or Liberal elements.
 In 1899 he was re-elected and campaigned against Federation of the Australian colonies, believing that the proposed Constitution would disadvantage Queensland financially and disappointed by the provision leaving the creation of new states in the hands of the existing state parliaments.
 He was again re-elected in 1902, by which stage the separatist movement was dying down.

 The faltering Ministerialists were beginning to fracture, and when Robert Philp resigned as premier following a narrow win on an important vote, Kidston briefly found himself Treasurer in 1899 in the world's first parliamentary labour government under Anderson Dawson.
 The government lasted only a week before it was defeated on the floor of parliament, an experience which convinced Kidston of the necessity of seeking support outside of the ALF proper.

 In 1903 an alliance of disaffected Ministerialists, Liberals and the ALF brought down Philp's government and replaced him with Arthur Morgan.
 Kidston, a close friend of Morgan, again became treasurer.
 He was, along with William Browne, one of two Labor members of the ministry.
 After Browne's death in 1904, Kidston became the most senior Labor minister.
 The parliamentary situation, with equal numbers for both the Morgan-Kidston coalition and the ex-Ministerialists, proved unwieldy, and an election was called.
 Labor became the largest party in the parliament but Kidston was content to let Morgan retain the dominant role in the coalition.
-Kidston defended Labor's coalition with Morgan, arguing that it had resulted in a public works programme, and fairer taxation and electoral systems.